 However, how to obtain wind power effectively is a remaining question.
-Wind speed can vary with altitude in different places, but usually the optimal heights are above common wind turbines.
+Wind speed can vary with altitude in different places, but usually, the optimal heights are above common wind turbines.

 Airborne wind energy (AWE) has been used to obtain wind power at higher altitudes and at a cheaper cost.
-Nevertheless, some field surveys find that the AWE systems are not always easy to use.
+Nevertheless, some field surveys find that AWE systems are not always easy to use.

 For example, the airborne part must fly safely despite dangerous weather conditions, and it must avoid collisions with aircraft.

-In a study recently published in Renewable Energy, researchers reported how “Pumping Kite” AWE is used in wind farms.
+In a study published in Renewable Energy, researchers reported how “Pumping Kite” AWE is used in wind farms.

 In such a kite, the wings and traction tether are made from strong, flexible lightweight materials, and the heavy power generator is put on the ground.

 People can operate the system in periodic pumping cycles.
 In the “reel-out” status, the kite flies at high speed and creates a high traction force.
 The force will be converted into electricity.

 When the kite reaches the maximum tether length, it can be pulled back to the initial position to start the next pumping cycle.

 Researchers analyzed the power production of pumping kites and wind turbines.
 They found that on average, a pumping kite could have 45% more power production than a wind turbine.